 Homologs of Ac2 have a widespread distribution in lepidopteran NPVs and GVs and are also found in the dipteran, but not hymenopteran NPV genomes.
-Related orfs are also found in double-stranded DNA phage, prokaryotic class II transposons, and a variety of DNA viruses pathogenic for insects, including entomopox viruses, iridoviruses and ascoviruses (27).
-Twenty-three copies of bro genes have been reported in a Heliothis virescens ascovirus genome sequence (28).
-Although there is only one copy of the bro gene in AcMNPV, the number can vary in different baculoviruses from none in the closely related Rachiplusia ou MNPV - its orfs are 96% identical in sequence to AcMNPV (12), two in the more closely related PlxyNPV (13) (orfs are 98.5% identical to AcMNPV), to up to 16 copies in LdMNPV (29).
-AcMNPV Ac 2 deletion mutants are viable, but some differences in polyhedron production in infected cells were noted (27).
-One of the major differences in gene content between BmNPV and AcMNPV is the presence of five copies of bro genes in BmNPV vs. a single copy in AcMNPV (16).
+Related orfs are also found in double-stranded DNA phage, prokaryotic class II transposons, and a variety of DNA viruses pathogenic for insects, including entomopox viruses, iridoviruses and ascoviruses (28).
+Twenty-three copies of bro genes have been reported in a Heliothis virescens ascovirus genome sequence (29).
+Although there is only one copy of the bro gene in AcMNPV, the number can vary in different baculoviruses from none in the closely related Rachiplusia ou MNPV - its orfs are 96% identical in sequence to AcMNPV (12), two in the more closely related PlxyNPV (14) (orfs are 98.5% identical to AcMNPV), to up to 16 copies in LdMNPV (30).
+AcMNPV Ac 2 deletion mutants are viable, but some differences in polyhedron production in infected cells were noted (28).
+One of the major differences in gene content between BmNPV and AcMNPV is the presence of 3-5 copies of bro genes in BmNPV vs. a single copy in AcMNPV (16).
 The BmNPV bro genes are present in three locations with duplicate genes in two of the locations.
-In contrast, another BmNPV strain only shows 3 copies of the gene, one at each of the three locations (30).
+In contrast, another BmNPV strain only shows 3 copies of the gene, one at each of the three locations (31, 32).

 This suggests that duplication/loss of these genes might be common.
 In the strain with five genes, individual mutants of four of the genes were isolated in BmNPV, but a mutant of one gene (bro-d) could not be isolated.
-Also, a double mutant of bro-a and bro-c could not be produced, suggesting that they complement an essential function and that bro-d has a unique essential function (31).
-BmNPV bro proteins have DNA binding activity (32), and all the BmNPV bro genes appeared to be expressed as early genes and are distributed in both the nucleus and cytoplasm (31).
-One of the bro gene products was found to interact with laminin, a glycoprotein that is a major constituent of the basal lamina and is involved in cell attachment (33).
+Also, a double mutant of bro-a and bro-c could not be produced, suggesting that they complement an essential function and that bro-d has a unique essential function (33).
+BmNPV BRO proteins have DNA binding activity (34), and all the BmNPV bro genes appeared to be expressed as early genes and are distributed in both the nucleus and cytoplasm (33).
+One of the bro gene products was found to interact with laminin, a glycoprotein that is a major constituent of the basal lamina and is involved in cell attachment (35).

 Ac3 (53aa:5.6kDa) (Conotoxin-like (ctl) genes).

-Conotoxins are small disulfide-rich ion channel antagonists isolated from snails (genus Conus) (34).
-Homologs of ctl are found in about half of the sequenced Group I and Group II lepidopteran NPV genomes and two GVs (Xcni- and HaGV).
+Conotoxins are small disulfide-rich ion channel antagonists isolated from snails (genus Conus) (36).
+Homologs of ctl are found in about half of the sequenced Group I and Group II lepidopteran NPV genomes and two GVs (Xcniand HaGV).
 Although in AcMNPV a single ctl gene is present, several other viruses, e.g., OpMNPV and LdMNPV, encode two ctl genes of different lineages (ctl-1 and ctl-2).
 Homologs are found in the Amsacta moori entomopoxvirus (E = 0.006), a few mosquito species, a funnel web spider, a wasp, and a bacterium.
 The EPV (A. moori gene falls within the baculovirus ctl-2 lineage.
-In a study examining the AcMNPV ctl (ctl-1) gene, no differences in mortality, motility, or weight gain were observed when either neonate or late instar Spodoptera frugiperda larvae were infected with an AcMNPV mutant deleted for ctl-1, compared with infection with wt virus (35).
+In a study examining the AcMNPV ctl (ctl-1) gene, no differences in mortality, motility, or weight gain were observed when either neonate or late instar Spodoptera frugiperda larvae were infected with an AcMNPV mutant deleted for ctl-1, compared with infection with wt virus (37).

-Ac4 (151aa:17.6kDa), (Bm133:151aa:17.7kDa).
 Homologs of Ac4 are found in all Group I, three group II, and two GV genomes, but not in other lineages.
-Ac4 is likely to be nonessential because when it was interrupted by insertional mutagenesis in BmNPV (Bm133), the virus appeared to be viable (15).
+Ac4/Bm133 is likely to be nonessential because when it was deleted the virus appeared normal (15, 38, 39).

 Ac 5 (109aa:12.4kDa), (Bm134:109aa:12.4kDa).

 Homologs of Ac5 are found in the genomes all Group I (except AnpeNPV) NPV genomes.
-It may be ODV associated (36).
-Ac5 is likely to be nonessential because when it was interrupted by insertional/deletion mutagenesis in BmNPV (Bm134), the virus appeared to be viable (15).
+It is associated with the AcMNPV PIF complex (40).
+Ac5/Bm134 is likely to be nonessential because when Bm134 was deleted, the virus appeared normal (15, 24).